pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 #### Modify exist synonyms

-If we want to modify an existing record, we update one.
+If we want to modify an existing record, we can modify it with UPDATE statement.
 For example, if we want to modify "Windows" to "Window", we as below.

 ```sql